Overkill (Men at Work song)

-"Overkill" is a song by the Australian new wave band Men at Work.
-It was released in March 1983 as the second single from their second album Cargo.
+"Overkill" is a song by the Australian rock band Men at Work.
+It was released in March 1983 as the second Australian and first American single from their second album Cargo.
 Written by lead singer Colin Hay, the song reached No. 3 on the US Billboard Hot 100 chart, No. 5 on the Australian Kent Music Report singles chart, and the top 10 in Canada, Ireland, and Norway.

 Background

 "Overkill" was written by Men at Work frontman Colin Hay, who described the song as being about "stepping into the unknown."
 He elaborated:

 "I was in St. Kilda and I felt that my time there was coming to a close and that I was going to probably leave there quite soon.
 Just about to leave somewhere, knowing that you're about to step into something that's like leaving your comfort zone, you know?
 Because you spend a lot of years trying to get something – for example, fame or recognition – or getting to a certain point, and then when you actually achieve it, there's always a certain amount of fear that comes with that.
 Not necessarily fear, but a sense of loss of control.
 Because all of a sudden, you're not in control of a situation anymore.
 There are other people involved so it's much, much less controllable."

 Hay said that the song reflected his fear that he might be consumed by success, especially with regard to his tendency toward addiction and how he must avoid the pitfalls of fame.
 Hay was proud of the song after composing it; he recalled, "That was the first song that I wrote where I thought that maybe I could actually make a living as a songwriter, perhaps.
 I thought that was a good song that I'd written, one that will stand the test of time.
 I felt at the time it had something to it.
 I was very happy with that song."

 Men at Work's second studio album, Cargo, was released in Australia in April 1983, reaching No. 1 on the Kent Music Report albums chart.
 The album's lead single, "Dr. Heckyll & Mr. Jive", was issued in Australia ahead of the album in October 1982 and reached No. 6 on the Kent Music Report singles chart.
-Despite recording having been completed in mid-1982, Cargos release was held back due to the international commercial success of the band's 1981 debut album, Business as Usual.
+Despite recording having been completed in mid-1982, Cargos release was held back due to the continuing international commercial success of the band's 1981 debut album, Business as Usual.